HenSch90/SiD/Modul-F1_internationale_Studierende.md

 in:

-q: Werden Ihnen die in Deutschland erbrachten Studienleistungen auf Ihr Studium in Ihrem Heimatland angerechnet?
+q: Werden Ihnen die in Deutschland erbrachten Studienleistungen auf Ihr Studium an Ihrer Heimatuniversität angerechnet?
 is:

 it: